-Furthermore, accompanying Internet's rapid growth has been various issues with privacy protection and security.
-Many countries are making progress to promote data privacy and protection, including the implementation of the General Data Protection Regulation (GDPR), which includes provisions such as financial penalties in the EU.
-In line with such worldwide trends, IIJ shall act quickly to develop and offer services in view of future frameworks and standardization of mutual distribution of personal data linked to economic partnership agreements in each country and region.
+Furthermore, there are various security and privacy protection issues that have accompanied the Internet's rapid growth.
+IIJ continues to contribute to the improvement of the ability to handle cyberattacks that threaten people's lives by providing security services and developing security personnel.
+In addition, many countries are making progress in the promotion of personal data and privacy protection, including the implementation of the General Data Protection Regulation (GDPR).
+In line with these worldwide trends, IIJ will continuously develop and provide services in response to the development of frameworks and standardization of mutual distribution of personal data linked to economic partnership agreements in each country and region.